Rafeh-I/Econometrics-Chess-Engine/README.md

 Several extensions could improve the generalizibility of the model, empirically and strategically:

 - Non binary models such as multinomial logit to jointly model wins, draws, and losses
-- Include more positional covariates, such as king safety, center control, and pawn structure
+- Include richer positional features (king safety, pawn structure, control of center).
-- Increased depth or forward-looking evaluation functions to reduce horizon effects, where a computer ignores future negative outcomes due to low search depth
+- Increase search depth or implement more advanced evaluation functions
-- Out-of-sample validation and predictive performance evaluation
+- Out-of-sample validation to assess predictive performance.

 These extensions would increase computational complexity but provide a more structurally complete representation of chess decision-making.

 ## Technologies used
-- Python
+-Languages: Python
-- pandas, numpy
-- statsmodels
-- python-chess
+-Libraries: pandas, numpy, statsmodels, python-chess, ipywidgets, matplotlib, tqdm
-- Jupyter Notebook
+-Environment: Jupyter Notebook